 1. Stay close to home.
 (At first.)

-We chose Kern River for its proximity to our home at the time (Los Angeles), knowing that if things went south, we could bail and be back home in about three hours.
+We chose Kern River for its proximity to our home at the time (Los Angeles), knowing that if things went south, we could bail and be back home in a couple of hours.
 It also felt remote enough without being totally off the grid.

 The small town of Kernville was a short drive away, and if we needed food, clothes, or diapers, we could make a quick run to the restaurant, general store, or grocery store.
 We could even book a last-minute stay at one of the inns along the river if we got really desperate.